 I don’t know who invented the slow cooker, but I’d like to give them a big squishy hug because I can completely (and deliciously) cook dinner without even being home.

-And for my taco-loving family, I can add the BEST slow cooker carnitas you’ve ever had to my list of amazing dinners that don’t need me to cook them.
-If there’s any clue as to how delicious this carnitas recipe is, we’ve had it TWELVE times in the past 8 weeks!
+If there’s any indication as to how delicious this carnitas recipe is, we’ve had it TWELVE times in the past 8 weeks!

-Why else should you make it?
+Why else should you make this easy slow cooker carnitas recipe?

 - Hands-free